taskanalytics/taskanalytics-ios-sdk/README.md

 ## Callbacks

 There are severall call backs available through ```TaskAnalyticsDelegate```.
-These will typically be used if you want to integrate Task Analytics with your own analytics tools.
+These will typically be used if you want to integrate Task Analytics with your own analytics tools, or if you need to debug.

 - consentButtonPressed
 - closeButtonPressed